 For suicide prevention support, please call toll free (844) SUS-OPCC / (844) 787-6722 or 1-800-273-8255 (press 1)

 Homeless Outreach With The MTA

-On Veterans Day, 2015 Our Veterans Division in Long Island was awarded a three year contract with the Long Island Rail Road/MTA to conduct homeless outreach along all three rail lines throughout Nassau and Suffolk Counties.
+On Veterans Day 2015 Our Veterans Division on Long Island was awarded a three-year contract with the Long Island Rail Road/MTA to conduct homeless outreach along rail lines throughout Nassau and Suffolk Counties.
 The outreach team reaches out to homeless individuals found at the stations and surrounding areas and offers them housing and assistance connecting to support services.
 Services can include, but are not limited to: taking the individual to the Department of Social Services to acquire shelter, SNAP or other benefits, as well as connecting the person to medical, mental health or substance abuse treatment.
 The team also keeps coats, blankets, food and resources on hand to distribute as necessary.
-This outreach is conducted among all homeless individuals that are found at or near the stations.
+For more details please contact Beth Gabellini at firstname.lastname@example.org.